owentechnologist/zewtopia_wrkshop_scripts/SlotsAndShardingThoughts.md

 It is because of this, that the script uses the original keyname as the routing value for each copy.
 The script could instead use the KEYS[1] value as the routing value for each copy - it would accomplish the same outcome.

+The one extra value of using the original keyname as the routing value is in the case where a future scaling event occurs and you want to redistribute your keys to more shards - using the original name as the routing value will facilitate more division - according to the variance present in the original keynames.

+Note also - in the above scenario, in most cases it would be good to pass a larger value for the count so that more keys are processed in a single execution - however, LUA scripts will time out if they take too long, so you will want to test and find a happy count value that is optimal for your situation and needs.